edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ![VDSL](https://github.com/edoardottt/MSc-CyberSecurity-Sapienza/blob/main/Network-Infrastructures/images/vdsl.png)

+### Describe how the modulation of the ADSL allows to use, in an efficient way, copper cables.

+We use a frequency band for the upstream and one for the downstrwam, on those we transmit the digital signal.
+With ADSL we have two different modulation standards: **CAP**(Carrier-less Amplitude/Phase modulation) and **DMT** (Discrete Multi-Tone).
+- **CAP**
+It's a version of QAM, where incoming data are modulated with an unique carrier and then they are transmitted on phone line.
+The *carrier* is the principal frequency where the modulation is applied.
+The carrier frequency is suppressed before transmission (contains no information and therefore can be reconstructed in the receiver), hence the name “carrier-less” of this scheme of modulation.
+In this case I don't need to send the principal sinusoid, but it's not a good modulation scheme.

+- **DMT**
+Instead of using the whole frequency spectrum with only one signal, we divide the band in little pieces.
+Various channels are created, everyone with 4Khz -> whole band of ~ 1.1 Mhz.
+Discrete carriers are used on every sub-band.
+Then these sub-bands are used to independently transmit data in every sub-channels.
+This allows us to use efficiently sub-bands with high SNR, while we don't use too much unlucky (low SNR, attenuation) sub-bands.
+With this scheme we can have 1.5 Mbps on upstream and 15 Mbps on downstream.

+### How the frequency band is used in the ADSL and how this is reflected in the ADSL architecture.

 ### Which are the key differences of the old use of the copper wire to provide data (analog voice band modem) and the digital one.

 ### Netfilter and how is it used in firewall